googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 Sometimes the correct positioning of a mark will need first to use a different glyph shape for a given base letter, that is, to *substitute* it for another form that will allow the mark to be rightly placed.

 A typical case in Latin script is the necessity of using an `i` without the dot to receive any other mark like the `macron`.
-The `GSUB` table makes it possible for such substitutions through the *Glyph Composition/Decomposition* `ccmp` feature that will substitute for example, the glyph `i` by `idotless` when it is combined with any `comb` accent.
+The `GSUB` table makes it possible for such substitutions through the *Glyph Composition/Decomposition* `ccmp` feature that will substitute for example, the glyph `i` by `idotless` when it is combined with any `comb` accent — this is the soft dotted glyphs case explained above.

 Key factors for the [ccmp](https://simoncozens.github.io/feature-tags/#abvf) feature to work are: